 Setting up a DAF is quick and easy, and is an extremely simple, inexpensive, and effective way for you to support your favorite senior-related charitable causes in an efficient manner.
 You can add to your donor-advised fund whenever you want.

-Reasons you may want to set up a donor-advised fund include:
+Reasons you may want to set up a donor-advised fund include the following:

 Team members at the San Diego Seniors Community Foundation are available to meet with you to discuss your specific situation, the areas of charitable giving you are passionate about, and the benefits of a donor-advised fund.
 We recommend that you consult with your legal or tax counsel regarding your personal financial and tax planning considerations.

-For more information about setting up a Donor-Advised Fund, please contact Bob Kelly at email@example.com.
+For more information about setting up a Donor-Advised Fund, please contact Kris Kelly at Kris@sdscf.org